Do Personality Assessments Really Work?

 • Validity is like the accuracy of an assessment.
 In other words, how well does it measure what it says it’s going to measure?

 • Reliability, on the other hand, refers to how consistent the assessment is.
-In other words, if the same person were to take the same assessment multiple times, would they receive the same score?
+In other words, how regularly does it produce the same score?

 There are several ways in which you can learn about the validity and reliability of an assessment.
 We recommend checking the psychometric materials (as described above) or seeing if you can find information on the test provider’s website.